October 30, 2022

 There came a day when Sebastian began working on a grand castle construction, with cardboard and paint and construction paper.
 It was a project not directly linked to a unit of study which I had introduced but seemed to engage him and keep him happy.
 This went on for days, then a couple of weeks – to the exclusion of most of his other work.
 From my, then, myopic perspective Sebastian was falling behind.
 I became worried and resentful and began to react to his intransigence from that ungrounded place of fear.

 Teachers are masters at being able to adapt to their immediate environment.
 In training, a student teacher gets one version of what is right and just and good for children – and works to justify this vision with one’s own.
 Then, in his first posting, he receives the principal’s version of what is best and again works to adapt his beliefs to this.
 Parents, too, offer their perspectives, desires, and needs – which one also factors into his teaching practice.
 Lastly, but most importantly, the children demonstrate to the teacher their needs for real and deep, and purposeful learning.

 The teacher is, therefore, asked to wear multiple filters of perception that are often at odds with one another.
 Or, if not directly opposite, contradictory enough that the teacher can feel stymied and cautious, rather than joyous and alive for his students.

 Slowly, a change happens.
-A teacher, so wanting to do right by all of the multiple stakeholders at the door, will resolve the competing interests to form a vector that forges the truest path between: doing a little of each to move forward with a new definition of authenticity.
+A teacher, who wants to do right by all of the multiple stakeholders at the door, will resolve the competing interests to form a vector that forges the truest path between doing a little of each to move forward with a new definition of authenticity.